chiradeepbanerjee1990/Learning-Data-Structures-Algorithms/README.md

 ## Implementation and Various functionalities
 ### [Whole Package](https://github.com/chiradeepbanerjee1990/Learning-Data-Structures-Algorithms/tree/master/src/LinkedList)

-It consist insertion of node at Middle, Start, end and removal of node at middle, start and end.
+It consists insertion of node at Middle, Start, end and removal of node at middle, start and end.
 Creation of linked list.
 Traversing of linked list.

+## LeetCode (In Progress)

+## Easy

+## Hard

+## Medium